Sudanese security blocks farmers’ alliance conference

 This week, security agents detained the son of Hasabo Ibrahim, a senior leader of El Gezira and El Managil Agricultural Scheme in Khartoum for one day.
 He warned in June 2016 for the consequences of Khartoum’s “destructive agricultural policies”.
 He said that a large number of irrigation channels have been removed by the authorities during the past years.

-In May, the Ministry of Agriculture announced that the state has sold railway lines in the agricultural scheme, and settled the issue by giving houses to 2,500 affected workers in Sudan’s largest agricultural project.
+In May, the Ministry of Agriculture announced that the state sold railway lines in the agricultural scheme, and settled the issue by giving houses to 2,500 affected workers in Sudan’s largest agricultural project.

 Back to overview